kealanparr/old-next-js-developer-forge/content/pages/posts/just-build.md

 - To be a good violinist, play the violin more.
 - To be a good coder, code more.
-- To be a good write, write more.
+- To be a good writer, write more.

 This applies to beginners and to people approaching mastery of their craft.